-On March 16, 2017, Slaughterhouse press secretary Sean Spicer gave a former New Jersey judge, Andrew Napolitano, who alleged on Fox News that Obama “went outside the chain of command” and used a British spy agency so that there were “no American fingerprints” on surveillance of Trump, an international stage and a worldwide voice, and thereby credence to the crazed former judge’s baseless allegation.
-Spicer, from the Slaughterhouse’s press room, while standing behind the podium with the seal of the President of the United States blazing in front of him, regurgitated Napolitano’s claim that Britain’s spy agency eavesdropped on Trump at the request of Obama.
+On March 16, 2017, White House press secretary Sean Spicer gave a former New Jersey judge, Andrew Napolitano, who alleged on Fox News that Obama “went outside the chain of command” and used a British spy agency so that there were “no American fingerprints” on surveillance of Trump, an international stage and a worldwide voice; thereby lending credence to the crazed former judge’s baseless allegation.
+Spicer, from the White House press room, while standing behind the podium with the seal of the President of the United States blazing in front of him, regurgitated Napolitano’s claim that Britain’s spy agency eavesdropped on Trump at the request of Obama.

 Aghast, the British spy agency, Britain’s Government Communications Headquarters (GCHQ), in an extremely rare and angry press communique, soundly rejected that absurd claim as “ridiculous.”

 NBC News reported: “’Recent allegations made by media commentator Judge Andrew Napolitano about GCHQ being asked to conduct ‘wire tapping’ against the then president-elect are nonsense,’ the agency said in a statement.
 ‘They are utterly ridiculous and should be ignored.’

 “Prime Minister Theresa May’s spokesman told reporters that the UK government had ‘made clear’ to the White House that the GCHQ claims should be ignored and had received assurances in return that they will not be repeated,” NBC’s article explained.